-If at the time you become eligible under the Plan you would like to enroll your eligible dependent(s), you must complete the appropriate form and submit it to the Fund within 30 days from the date you first became eligible for health benefits.
+If, at the time you become eligible under the Plan, you would like to enroll your eligible dependent(s), you must complete the appropriate form and submit it to the Fund within 30 days from the date you first become eligible for health benefits.

-Please see Dependent Eligibility on pages 14-19 to determine whether your dependent(s) are eligible for enrollment.
-You will also be required to submit documents proving relationship status including a marriage certificate (for your spouse), birth certificates and, if applicable, proof of dependency (for your grandchildren, nieces and nephews).
-In most cases, your dependent's coverage will begin on the date he or she was first eligible.
-However, if you do not enroll your dependent(s) within 30 days from the date you first became eligible for health coverage under this Plan, your dependent's coverage will not begin until the date you notify the Fund.
+Please see Dependent Eligibility on pages 10-11 to determine whether your dependent(s) are eligible for enrollment.
+You will also be required to submit documents proving relationship status including a marriage certificate (for your spouse), birth certificates and, if applicable, proof of dependency (for your grandchildren, nieces and nephews for whom you are legal guardian).
+In most cases, your dependent(s) coverage begins on the date he or she is first eligible.
+However, if you do not enroll your dependent(s) within 30 days from the date you first become eligible for health coverage under this Plan, your dependent(s) coverage will not begin until the date you notify the Fund and submit all required documents.
 After your coverage under the Plan begins, if you have a change in family status (e.g., get married, adopt a child) or wish to change existing dependent coverage for any reason, you must complete the appropriate form.
-Special rules apply regarding the effective date of your new dependent's coverage.
-(Please see Your Notification Responsibility on pages 20-21 for further details.)
+Special rules apply regarding the effective date of your new dependent(s), coverage.
+(Please see Your Notification Responsibility on pages 14-15 for further details.)

-Dependent claims for eligible expenses will be paid only after the Fund has received the appropriate form and supporting documentation.
-If your forms are not completely or accurately filled out, or if the Fund is missing requested documentation, any benefits payable will be delayed.
-The Fund may periodically require proof of continued eligibility for you, or your dependent.
+The Plan will pay claims for eligible expenses for dependents only after the Fund has received the required enrollment form and supporting documentation.
+If your form is not completely or accurately filled out, or if the Fund is missing requested documentation, any benefits payable will be delayed.
+The Fund may periodically require proof of continued eligibility for you, or your dependent(s).
 Failure to provide such information could result in a loss of coverage and a loss of the right to elect continuation of health coverage under COBRA.